AvaProtocol/OAK-docs/_docs/bug-bounty.md

 All bounties will be paid in equivalent value of DOT.

-The OAK Team will assess each vulnerability report and issue the bounty accordingly.
+The Ava Protocol Team will assess each vulnerability report and issue the bounty accordingly.

 For more questions, feel free to [Contact Us](../contact-us).